shaowen310/hate-speech-detection/README.md

 The reference project's source code is under MIT license.

 ### 2. Utilizing the info from hash tags.
-(Mentions are not usable because they are annonymised to `@user`.)

 This is quite important as many hatred tweets use certain hash tags such as `#white`.

+I also want to explore the mentions.
+However, mentions do not contain much information because they are annonymised to `@user`.

 ### 3. Emotion and characteristics (needs not annonymised mentions info) detection.

 The way people spell the words may indicate their emotions.